U.S. TAX BASICS

 More information on what form to use for State of Louisiana returns can be found here.

 WHEN: If you are a resident or nonresident alien who earned wages subject to withholding, you must mail your federal tax return on or before April 15th.
 Louisiana State tax returns are due on or before May 15th.
 Remember that statements and tax returns for the current year cannot be filed before January 1 of the following year.

-WHERE: All nonresident alien tax returns and statements are mailed to the IRS Service Center in Philadelphia.
+WHERE: All 1040NR nonresident alien tax returns and statements are mailed to the IRS Service Center in Austin or Charlotte.
 All resident alien tax returns are mailed to the address included on the form’s instructions.